Reversing the Lens: Using Explainable AI to Understand Human Expertise: Methods Used

 \subsection{Dataset and Participants}

-To examine how the operators deal with this complexity, we use a large archive of about 350000 texts logged by them on operations between 2009 and 2022.
-We obtained Institutional Review Board (IRB) approval for using this dataset for our study, and detailed measures were adopted to anonymize the data.
-To extract information related to FEL tuning and identify the parameters used, we parsed the logs with a host of natural language processing methods.
-For details of the steps and links to the data and code, please see \cite{anonymous0000}.
+To examine how the operators handle this complexity, we use a large archive of about 350,000 texts they logged during operations between 2009 and 2022.
+We obtained Institutional Review Board (IRB) approval to use this dataset for our study, and detailed measures were implemented to anonymize the data.
+To extract information related to FEL tuning and identify the parameters used, we parsed the logs using a host of natural language processing methods.
+For details of the steps, please see \citep{rahman2024network}.
 The resulting data were divided into three groups based on experience level: (1) Novices (<1 year of experience), (2) Intermediates (1-4 years), and Experts (>4 years).